wardbox/whatispent/ai/docs/4-frontend.md

   - Formats axis labels and tooltips appropriately for daily or monthly views.
   - Includes loading and error states.

+- **`CategorySummary` Component (`src/dashboard/components/category-summary.tsx`):**
+  - Fetches aggregated spending data for the **current month** using the `getCategorySpending` query.
+  - Calculates total spending for the month and the percentage contribution of each category.
+  - Displays the top 5 categories by spending amount.
+  - Shows a pretty category name (from `src/utils/categories.ts`), formatted total amount, percentage, and a horizontal progress bar for each.
+  - Progress bars are dynamically colored based on the category using CSS variables defined in `src/root/Root.css`.
+  - Uses `framer-motion` for animations and handles loading/error/empty states.
+  - Category name mapping and helper functions moved to a shared utility file (`src/utils/categories.ts`).

 ### Development Notes & Next Steps

 - **Subscription Checks Deferred:** Implementation of subscription status checks